wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-network/virtual-networks-setup-sharepoint-hybrid-cloud-testing.md

 2. Configure the SQL server computer (SQL1).
 3. Configure the SharePoint server (SP1).

 If you do not already have an Azure subscription, you can sign up for a trial at [Try Azure](/pricing/1rmb-trial/).
+If you have an MSDN Subscri

 ## Phase 1: Set up the hybrid cloud environment